RyFung/DMV-App/README.md

 Questions:

 Comments:
-Ryan- Current version uses simple console output
+Ryan - DMV version uses simple console output
+     - DMV_UI version uses JFrame to create a window output
+     - UI_Demo to demo how to create buttons and modify window